Nicolas-Py/java-cheatsheet/Streams.md

 ---
 <br>

-- the `dropWhile()` operation is basically the oposite of `takeWhile`, it takes a `predicate` as an parameter, and removes elements from the stream until the first element does not satisfy the condition.
+- the `dropWhile()` operation is basically the opposite of `takeWhile`, it takes a `predicate` as an parameter, and removes elements from the stream until the first element does not satisfy the condition.

 ```java
 int[] numbers = new int[] {3,4,5,11,6,20};